mark-watson/PythonAIBook/manuscript/LLM_4_local_models.md

 print(f"(Conversation has {assistant.message_count()} messages)")
 ```

-Note that unlike cloud APIs, keeping long conversation histories in local models is free — there are no per-token costs.
+Note that unlike cloud APIs, keeping long conversation histories in local models is free; there are no per-token costs.
 The main constraint is the model's context window size, which varies by model (typically 4K to 128K tokens).

 ## Prompt Caching for Performance